GoSuda

 39}

-First, this function continuously loops, attempting to retrieve tasks from the queue.
-Subsequently, it attempts the temporary file-to-container upload phase, rather than stream-to-temporary file, within the retry scope.
+Initially, this function continuously loops, attempting to retrieve tasks from the queue.
+Subsequently, within the retry scope, it attempts the upload phase from the temporary file to the container, rather than from the stream to the temporary file.

 Advantages

-The advantage of this processing method is that if the stream upload is successful, it can reduce the latency for subsequent processing operations and prevent resource exhaustion due to concurrent container operations.
-As shown in the current code, the number of concurrently executable container operations is limited by the channel capacity.
-We have thus explored a practical example of utilizing Go's concurrency.
-For more examples, please visit the links below.Module including examples Project utilizing examples The project itself contains numerous supplementary components; therefore, for learning about the worker functionality, it is sufficient to briefly observe how the worker initialization function is called in main.go.
+The advantage of this processing method is that, provided the stream upload is successful, it can reduce the latency for subsequent operations and prevent resource exhaustion caused by simultaneous container tasks.
+As demonstrated in the current code, the number of concurrently executable container tasks is limited by the number of channels.
+This exemplifies a practical application of Go's concurrency features.
+For more examples, please visit the links below.Module including examples Project utilizing examples The project itself contains numerous ancillary components, so for learning about the worker itself, one may briefly examine only how the worker init function is called in main.go and proceed.
 The module also includes other types of workers for reference.